PyRAT Integration

 You can access PyRAT from the text editor toolbar.

-Clicking the button opens a paginated listing of entries (some columns are redacted for privacy):
+After you select the server, the popup will show a paginated listing of entries (some columns are redacted for privacy):

 You can filter results and also choose which columns to display: